Troubleshooting Data Exports

 Kafka Retention Policy: Citrix Analytics Kafka topics retain events for a maximum of 7 days only.
 To avoid or prevent potential data loss, it is recommended to set up a data poll interval that does not exceed 7 days.

-In case of inactive consumption, you will be provided the following warning messages to help you navigate through the troubleshooting process.
+In inactive consumption, you can view the following warning messages to help you navigate through the troubleshooting process.

 If the SIEM setup is completed, it can still be the case that data is not actively flowing as depicted in the No Active Consumption Detected or Exported over 7 days ago state.
 Hence, the user is urged to go to the Test Event Generation section to test the SIEM connection as highlighted in the following warning message.